 The goal is to get your team to guess the 3 numbers (order matters!) while being obscure enough that your opponents don't get it.
 For example in the picture the white team drew 3-4-2 as their code:

 My team who can see the words will hopefully think baseball hat (3), horses eat grass (4) and the internet is full of cats (2).

-The bottom of the sheet gives you space to write down your opponents' clues building up a picture of each category.
+The bottom of the sheet gives you space to write down your opponents' clues to build up a picture of each category.
 When you think you know which category each of the new clues describes, you can guess their code.
 Do this twice and you win!

 Evolution: Climate - eat or be eaten, the evolutionary arms race

 In the ever changing world some animals do well and some go extinct.
-Try to eat the most food whilst avoiding other players' carnivores and surviving the weather.
+Try to eat the most food while avoiding other players' carnivores and surviving the weather.